-01 Feb How to manage hybrid teams in 2021
+01 Feb Effective Tips on How to Manage Hybrid Teams in 2021

 Across Australia, employees are starting to return to their offices.
 Survey data shows that a third of the workforce would like a hybrid model of 1-3 days in the office and the rest remotely.
 Employees value the flexibility of being able to work from home or in the office.
 According to the survey, employees felt that a hybrid model would positively impact their productivity.

-For managers, hybrid working models pose new challenges.
-Just as you learnt how to manage your team remotely, you will adjust to managing hybrid teams.
+For managers, a hybrid workplace poses new challenges.
+Just as you learnt how to manage your remote teams, you will adjust to managing hybrid teams.
 As teams adapt to a mix of remote and office working, managers can better support their teams to perform at their best.
-Today we share our top tips for managing hybrid teams, as we navigate a return to the office.
+Today we share our top tips on how to manage hybrid teams, as we navigate a return to the office.

 1. Make the office attractive